Build Cryptocurrency Portfolio Tracker Using React

 For more information, you can check REST API Exchange Rates docs

-If you would like the data to be sent to you in real-time, check our Real-time data visualization with javascript or real-time trades stream using WebSocket with different languages how-to articles.
+If you would like the data to be sent to you in real-time, check our Real-time data visualization with javascript or real-time trades stream using WebSocket with different languages "how-to" articles.

 Happy coding!